 – Learning while doing

 – Expectation management

 – Keeping myself healthy despite of the challenges

-In summary, I’ll look at what aspects testers and other IT professionals can take to reduce these sorts of situations, while also providing takeaways on how to deal with them in case you are in this kind of project.
+In summary, he’ll look at what aspects testers and other IT professionals can take to reduce these sorts of situations, while also providing takeaways on how to deal with them in case you are in this kind of project.

 – Learn how to manage overwhelming learning requirements

 – Protect your time and focus to enable continuous progress on the project

 – Help you recognize and talk about such projects, even perhaps help to prevent